cemfi/spine-spineprog/README.md

 ### Development Hints
 The `src` folder contains the source code.
 In order to add new modules, a new header file must be created in the `src/code` folder.
 The `dummy.h` can be used as a starting point.
-As of now, the freshly created file must be added to the list of copied files in the `codegen.cpp`.
+As of now, the freshly created file must be added to the list of copied files in the `codegen.cpp` as well as to the resource files.
 To display the new sensor correctly in the user interface, it has to be added to the `xml/modules.xml`.

 This procedure is soon to be simplified...